hkpeaks/peakrs/README.md

 # PyPeaks Is Under Construction
-PyPeaks is an ETL Framework using Arrow compatible Python libraries e.g. Pandas, Polars, DuckDB as Calc Engines.
-First Python currently buiding is "isCSV.py".
-This is help to validate whether a file is CSV and to determine the delimiter.
-Using below SQL statement, this function will help to feed proper setting to your Python libraries propertly.
+PyPeaks is a framework for extracting, transforming and loading (ETL) data using Python libraries that are compatible with Arrow, such as Pandas, Polars and DuckDB.
+These libraries can act as calculation engines for data analysis.
+One of the functions that PyPeaks is developing is “isCSV.py”, which can check if a file is a valid comma-separated values (CSV) file and identify its delimiter.
+This function can help to configure the Python libraries correctly by using the following SQL statement:

 ## New SQL Statement for File, In-memory Table and Network Stream